This post intents to provide the general guidelines to setup your environment to develop Apache Cordova apps for either Android or Windows.

 Visual Studio 2015/2017 include very outdated Android SDK and Cordova CLI toolsets, but you can use your own SDK version by setting the ANDROID_HOME value to your external Android SDK previously installed:

-By applying certain fixes shown here, you can use firstname.lastname@example.org alongside Visual Studio 2015/2017 to create, debug and deploy Android apps with the built-in VS commands.
+By applying certain fixes shown here, you can use email@example.com alongside Visual Studio 2015/2017 to create, debug and deploy Android apps with the built-in VS commands.
+Unfortunately you cannot use firstname.lastname@example.org or newer with Visual Studio due to the Apache team changing cordova’s internal file structure constantly between versions, instead of using a persistent file arrangement.